creatively-stupid/canvos/README.md

 - `-ip` - displays all external IPs, best used with `-ext`
 - `-ext` - allows external access, when not set, only localhost can access
 - `-noopen` - doesn't open web browser window

+recommended commands:

+- `node server.js -port 55555` for personal use
+- `node server.js -port 55555 -ip -ext -noopen` for group use

 ## To-do list & Notes